basho/basho_docs/source/languages/en/riak/dev/advanced/client-security/python.md

 client = RiakClient(host='127.0.0.1', pb_port=8087, credentials=creds)
 ```

-This client object is not currently set up to to use any of the
+This client object is not currently set up to use any of the
 available security sources with the exception of trust-based auth,
 provided that the
 [CIDR](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) from